 Brownlee is an expert in the customer service field and advocates for creating relationships of trust and loyalty with customers, promoting customer care versus simple service.

-Over 75% of all consumers view customer service as the test of how much a company truly values them.
+Consumers view customer service as the test of how much a company truly values them.
 That means roughly three out of every four customers view their interactions with customer service as more important than marketing or sales — that’s why customer service is such an important engine for growth.

 With your customer service team on the front lines of customer service and retention, they need to be properly trained and equipped to handle any challenge that comes their way.
 Execute these customer service and support training ideas, and you’ll find your customers and employees more satisfied overall.